En-Be/CSharpFizzBuzz/README.md

 ### How to run:

 - Clone the repo
-- Inside thee root directory of the project, run:
+- Inside the root directory of the project, run:

     ```
     dotnet run